forfudan/MojoMiji/src/docs/advanced/ownership.md

 You may then wonder, in the previous example, why the pointer `ptr` is still valid after the last use of `a`, i.e., `var b = a`?

-This is because the Mojo compiler will also check whether there are any safe pointers or alias to the value of `a`, if so, the `a` is still regarded as **in use** and will not be destroyed immediately.
-In other words, **the lifetime of a variable is extended if there are still safe pointers or alias to the value it owns**, unless you explicitly make it invalid by using the `^` operator.
+This is because the Mojo compiler will also check whether there are any safe pointers or references to the value of `a`, if so, the `a` is still regarded as **in use** and will not be destroyed immediately.
+In other words, **the lifetime of a variable is extended if there are still safe pointers or references to the value it owns**, unless you explicitly make it invalid by using the `^` operator.
 We will discuss this in more detail in Chapter [Lifetime](../advanced/lifetime).

 Nevertheless, it is only valid for safe pointers.
 The immediate destruction rule may bring troubles if you are using unsafe code: for example, `B` is an unsafe pointer to data in the structure `A`, but the Mojo compiler cannot infer this. `A` is destroyed immediately after its last use, resulting in `B` being a dangling pointer pointing to already freed memory.